2 – Have a wide range of focal lengths for your camera lenses. We will be shooting the “grand” Montana landscapes with wide angle lenses in the 16-35mm range.

 #3 – Pace yourself during this Glacier Park Photo Workshop.

 Summer days in Montana are quite lengthy.
 We are generally out by 5am to catch the sunrise (weather provided).

 We’re back from the field around 8am for a group breakfast, then you have until the late afternoon before we reconvene for image review of the morning shoot.

 I suggest taking a hike (if your spouse is along, spending quality time together) or taking a nap.

 We are then out in the field again for amazing images until sunset which is around 9pm or later.

-I have both a summer and autumn workshop class scheduled in 2019 –
+I have both a summer workshop class scheduled in 2024 –

 Great article to read.
 There are many new features introduced in cameras these day and anyone who is not professional to use those may face some kind of difficult to use them.
 In this regard, I found your post very helpful.
 Thanks for sharing.